feature-engine/feature_engine/docs/contribute/contribute_code.rst

 --------------

-Once your contribution contains the new code, the tests and the documentation, you can request a review, by mentioning that in a comment in the Pull Request.
+Once your contribution contains the new code, the tests and the documentation, you can request a review by mentioning that in a comment in the Pull Request.
 Likely, there will be some back and forth until the final submission.
 We will work together to get the code in the final shape.

+If you feel you would like to clarify something before the first draft is done, or if you can't get some tests to pass, do not hesitate to mention that in a comment, and we will try to help.

+**We aim to review PRs within a week.
+If for some reason we can't, we will let you know through the PR as well.**

 Once the submission is reviewed and provided the continuous integration tests have passed and the code is up to date with Feature-engine's main branch, we will be ready